Monad (functional programming): IO monad (Haskell)

 putStrLn ("Nice to meet you, " ++ name ++ "!"))

-Writer monad (JavaScript)
+Writer monad (Java)

 Another common situation is keeping a log file or otherwise reporting a program's progress.

 Sometimes, a programmer may want to log even more specific, technical data for later profiling or debugging.

 The Writer monad can handle these tasks by generating auxiliary output that accumulates step-by-step.

-To show how the monad pattern is not restricted to primarily functional languages, this example implements a Writer monad in JavaScript.
+To show how the monad pattern is not restricted to primarily functional languages, this example implements a Writer monad in Java, stored in a class representing the Writer monad.

-First, an array (with nested tails) allows constructing the Writer type as a linked list.

-The underlying output value will live in position 0 of the array, and position 1 will implicitly hold a chain of auxiliary notes: